-If you feel upset by any of the difficulties noted above, or are repeatedly avoiding doing things at home or school, speak to your family physician or call us for an initial appointment to discuss what next-steps you may want to consider.
+If you feel upset by any of the difficulties noted above, or are repeatedly avoiding doing things at home or school, speak to your family physician or call us for a consultation with a psychologist to discuss what next-steps you may want to consider.

-We commit to be honest to you.
+We commit to be straight-forward with you.
 If we don't think therapy will help your problem at this time, we will tell you and potentially provide some information that may help instead.
-We specialize in providing effective treatments for common childhood mental illnesses and do not offer 'supportive counselling' or 'life coaching'.
+We specialize in providing effective treatments for common childhood mental illnesses and DO NOT offer 'supportive counselling' or 'life coaching'.

-How long can I expect to be attending counselling?
+How long can I expect to be attending psychotherapy?

-Since we offer focused, research-based programs, counselling is often concluded within 5 to 12 weekly sessions, with most goals met.
+Weeks, not years!
+Since we offer focused, research-based programs, psychotherapy is often concluded within 6 to 12 weekly sessions, with most goals met.

-We will review with you a treatment-plan within the first 2 sessions so the family and therapist know how we are going to try to reach the goals, and approximately how long it will take.
+You will receive a treatment-plan after the initial consultation with Dr. Armstrong so the family and therapist know how we are going to try to reach the goals, and approximately how long it will take.

-Are caregivers a part of a child's counselling?
+Are caregivers a part of a child's psychotherapy?